ninjasphere/go-gestic/README.md

-# driver-go-gestic
+# go-gestic

-This is a ninja sphere driver for which runs on our spheramid and reads data from the gestic driver.
+This is small library which reads data from the gestic driver.

 # Licence